Psychtoolbox-3/psychtoolbox-3.github.com/docs/VRRSupport.md

 monitor would be a much better long-term choice, which doesn't restrict the
 freedom of choice of graphics card.

+Intel integrated graphics chips of type Tigerlake or later ("Intel Xe
+graphics" or later), or future Intel discrete graphics cards, should also
+support VRR over Displayport if you use Linux 5.12 or later.
+However,
+this has not been tested in practice yet, due to lack of suitable
+hardware.

-As operating system, Ubuntu Linux 18.04.3 LTS or later or compatible
+As operating system, Ubuntu Linux 20.04.3 LTS or later, or compatible
-flavors are currently recommended.
+flavors, are currently recommended.

-For a recommended AMD GPU, you will need a Linux 5.2 kernel or later (the
-more recent the better!), with xorg-video-amdgpu 19.0 video driver or later.

-Ubuntu 19.10 ships suitable components by default (Linux 5.3).
-For Ubuntu
-18.04.3 LTS you can easily upgrade to these components by installing the most
-recent Hardware Enablement Stack (HWE 18.04) plus the latest bleeding edge
-Linux kernel 5.3.
-For setup on 18.04.3 LTS, in a terminal window, type:

-sudo apt install --install-recommends linux-lowlatency-hwe-18.04-edge xserver-xorg-hwe-18.04
-Then reboot.
+# Setup

-After rebooting, run our [XOrgConfCreator](XOrgConfCreator) script, answer the question for
+Run our [XOrgConfCreator](XOrgConfCreator) script, answer the question for "advanced
-"advanced features" with (y)es, answer the question about VRR support
+features" with (y)es, answer the question about VRR support with (y)es,
-with (y)es, and the other questions to your liking, finish the script to
+and the other questions to your liking, finish the script to save the new
-save the new config file, then run [XOrgConfSelector](XOrgConfSelector) to select that file as
+config file, then run [XOrgConfSelector](XOrgConfSelector) to select that file as new
-new configuration for the following work sessions accordingly, followed by
+configuration for the following work sessions accordingly, followed by a
-a logout and login (or a reboot if you want) to activate the new
+logout and login (or a reboot if you want) to activate the new
 configuration.

 For [NVidia](NVidia) GPU's (Not recommended!
-May or may not work ok) you must install
+May or may not work ok) you must
-a recent enough [NVidia](NVidia) proprietary graphics and display driver, use a X-[Screen](Screen)
+install a recent enough [NVidia](NVidia) proprietary graphics and display driver,
-with exactly one G-Sync monitor, and use the nvidia-settings GUI app to enable
+use a X-[Screen](Screen) with exactly one G-Sync monitor, and use the
-"G-Sync" mode whenever you need it, and disable "G-Sync" mode whenever you want
+nvidia-settings GUI app to enable "G-Sync" mode whenever you need it, and
-to use conventional fixed refresh rate presentation again.
-Psychtoolbox was
+disable "G-Sync" mode whenever you want to use conventional fixed refresh
+rate presentation again.
+Psychtoolbox was lightly tested with a [NVidia](NVidia)
-lightly tested with a [NVidia](NVidia) [GeForce](GeForce) GTX 1070 + "435 series" drivers at the
+[GeForce](GeForce) GTX 1070 + "435 series" drivers in December 2019, the situation
-time of this writing (December 2019).
+may have changed since then.

 Once you have set up your hardware and OS accordingly, you can add the
 above mentioned 'UseFineGrainedTiming' [PsychImaging](PsychImaging) command to script
 which want to utilize VRR for fine grained timing or controllable
 framerate.
-With AMD hardware, Psychtoolbox [Screen](Screen)() command will help you
+With AMD or Intel hardware, Psychtoolbox [Screen](Screen)() command will
-to diagnose and fix any problems that might prevent VRR from working -
+help you to diagnose and fix any problems that might prevent VRR from
-pointing out missing but required setup steps.
-With [NVidia](NVidia) hardware,
+working - pointing out missing but required setup steps.
+With [NVidia](NVidia)
-[Screen](Screen)() will just mostly hope that it works and is properly setup and
+hardware, [Screen](Screen)() will just mostly hope that it works and is properly
-enabled, simply failing or malfunctioning in "interesting" ways, if
+setup and enabled, simply failing or malfunctioning in "interesting"
-something is not set up correctly.
+ways, if something is not set up correctly.

 An example script for testing and exercising VRR mode can be found as
 [VRRTest](VRRTest).m